Skip to main content

 This process simultaneously lowers testosterone and increases estrogen, which then sends a powerful suppressive signal back to the hypothalamus and pituitary, further shutting down testosterone production.
 It is a self-perpetuating cycle of hormonal suppression.
 Weight loss, therefore, is the single most potent lifestyle intervention for men in this category.

-A meta-analysis of studies on and testosterone demonstrated this effect clearly.
+A meta-analysis of studies on weight loss and testosterone demonstrated this effect clearly.
 Diet-induced weight loss averaging around 10% of body weight was associated with an average increase in total testosterone of 84 ng/dL.
 More dramatic, surgically induced weight loss of over 30% yielded an average increase of 251 ng/dL.
 These are not trivial adjustments; they represent a fundamental shift in the body’s endocrine environment, moving from a state of suppression to one of robust function.

 Comparative Impact of Weight Loss Modalities on Total Testosterone